Nacim-B/Flat_Price_Prediction_in_Lyon/README.md

 - Lauch the python app: 'python app.py'

-- Open the html file in the tamplates folder
+- Open the html file in the templates folder

 - Estimate your flat !